Fernando Denis: Themes

-His poetry is concerned with the exterior landscape, one that contains the colours of nature, and much like the twilight of William Turner, his poems contain magic and fire.
-The cadence and the sounds of ancient texts have a taste, stuffed with a lot of painting, monologues versatile female voices that rise from the dust to christen the new language.
-He is currently the most read poet in his country and is the new icon of the new generation in Colombia.
+His poetry focuses on landscape and natural imagery.
+His work also reflects influences from visual art and literary traditions, incorporating varied narrative voices and stylistic elements.
+His writing has been associated with contemporary Colombian poetry.

 "The most obvious virtue of the poetry of Fernando Denis is originality," wrote William Ospina.
 "None of us refers to the words with more freedom, so when we read him the most common reader reaction is amazement, bewilderment."

 Reviews

 In the preface to the Venezuelan edition of his book The sea throws its gold coins, José Ramón Ripoll, musicologist, editor of the Atlantic Magazine and one of the most acclaimed masters of modern Spanish poetry, wrote "Fernando Denis is a versatile poet, dense and full, in the sense that he looks and names the world without fuss, making all his experience in poetic material, from the high peaks of the mountains to the splash of the tread on his shoes puddles."